12 great benefits of maths challenges

 6. They allow children to work at their own level

 Research shows that maths games allow children to work at their own level, and to learn from each other.
-In a group situation, one child might be encountering a mathematical concept for the first time through the activity; another may be developing his understanding of the concept, and a third consolidating his knowledge.
+In a group situation, one child might be encountering a mathematical concept for the first time through the activity; another may be developing their understanding of the concept, and a third consolidating their knowledge.

 7. They improve learning

-Australian research published in 2011 found that playing maths games gives a significant boost to children’s learning, with 83 per cent of students and 100 per cent of teachers reporting a marked improvement.
+Australian research published in 2011 found that playing maths games gives a significant boost to children’s learning, with 83% of students and 100% of teachers reporting a marked improvement.
 Games were also reported to increase children’s enjoyment of maths and boost their confidence.

 8. They teach transferable skills

 The skills that children can learn and enhance through maths activities have knock-on benefits in other areas of learning.
 ‘They can help children’s problem-solving, logical thinking, mental fluency, perseverance, ability to cope with failure, and even their use of language,’ says Liz.
 ‘These skills are useful across the curriculum, not just in maths.’